 Welcome to the City of

-Oxford is known as the “city of dreaming spires”, a term initially coined by poet Matthew Arnold.
+Oxford is known as the “city of dreaming spires”, a term initially coined by poet, and Orielensis, Matthew Arnold.
 The city is steeped in beautiful architecture and the university plays a central role in the life of the city.
 Tourists will often ask the direction of ‘the University’, when ultimately the city is the university.

 Getting Around in Oxford